Kandru/mimesis-player-enhancements/README.md

 <Mimesis Steam folder>/UserData/MimesisPlayerEnhancement.cfg
 ```

 You can edit it anytime.
 The game reloads the file while running, but **most changes only fully apply after a restart**.
-Some settings may not update correctly until you quit and start again.

 Settings are grouped into TOML sections: